jorgeriera/OSM-Data-Case-Study/README.md

 GoWestTravel,7
 juanpinillos,7
 ```
-The top 10 contributers of restaurant data accounted for 75% of the entries.
+The top 10 contributors of restaurant data accounted for 75% of the entries.

 ### Roadsters
 Users with most highway data submissions